 Most companies develop and evaluate their external experience and internal systems quite separately.
 The business and marketing teams focus on how customers are behaving, analysing things like user feedback, social sentiment and web, mobile and behavioral analytics data, while the operations and development teams focus on how the IT systems are behaving, examining issues such as system health, load time, inactivity and mean time to repair.
 But how often do those teams talk to one another and look together at the big picture, consolidating the data on user experience and system performance to understand the whole impact on consumers?

 This more integrated approach to improving customer experience, known as digital-performance management (DPM), is exactly what we’re beginning to explore in partnership with world-leading performance management software company Dynatrace.
 DPM solutions enable every single piece of data captured during a customer visit to be displayed in real-time on one integrated, AI-powered, fully-automated dashboard.
 While different teams can explore the data from different angles and at different depths, it allows everyone to access the same information at the same time.

-And it’s not just about integrtrating your systems – a DPM approach can also help bring your teams together.
-When all key stakeholders can see the same data, at the same time, their thinking and their work is bound to be more joined up, meaning that better and more informed decisions can be made and issues can be responded to collaboratively, in real-time.
+And it’s not just about integrating your systems – a DPM approach can also help bring your teams together.
+When all key stakeholders can see the same data, at the same time, their thinking and their work is bound to be more joined up, meaning that better and more informed decisions can be made and issues can be responded to collaboratively, in real time.

-Ultimately, it’s not hard to see why something that helps to better align infrastructure and operations with your business goals – on both a systems and human level – is well-placed to have a positive impact on customer engagement.
+Ultimately, it’s not hard to see why something that helps to better align infrastructure and operations with your business goals–on both a system and human level–is well-placed to have a positive impact on customer engagement.